 Through this private foundation, awareness for the burdens of pediatric cardiac patients increased and the idea of support gained more and more momentum.
 In 2001, the assets of the Harang Foundation were transferred to the Louisiana Pediatric Cardiology Foundation, and our public foundation was formed.

 Since its formation, hundreds of grants have been distributed to families in need.
-To support its mission, LPCF board members and volunteers held its inaugural tennis tournament fundraiser in 2007, which is annually regarded as one of the most successful charity tournaments in Baton Rouge.
-In 2012, LPCF began its “Save-A-Heart” program, providing free heart screens for high school athletes to identify undetected abnormalities.
-To date, over 2,300 students have been screened with 8-9% requiring a follow-up evaluation.
+To support its mission, LPCF board members and volunteers hold annual fundraisers.
+In 2012, LPCF began its “Save-A-Heart.
+Save-A-Life.” program, providing free heart screens for high school athletes to identify undetected abnormalities.
+To date, over 7,200 students have been screened with 4-5% requiring a follow-up evaluation.
+Three have received life-saving open heart surgery to correct a previously “hidden” abnormality.
 The enthusiasm and support for “heart kids” in south central Louisiana has continued to grow as the needs grow each year as well.